rocketeers-app/rocketeers/content/articles/csp-nonce-nginx.md

 ### Injecting the nonce into the response

-Now we have a nonce, we need to inject it into the responses that Nginx serves:
+Now we have a nonce, we need to inject it into the responses that nginx serves:

 ```bash
 sub_filter_once off;